-Located mere steps away from the historic El Pueblo neighborhood, the La Plaza Cultural Village will create a vibrant, mixed-use development that pays tribute to the historic birthplace of the City of Los Angeles in the form of cultural programming and facilities that celebrate LA’s diversity.
+Located mere steps away from the historic El Pueblo neighborhood, the LA Plaza Cultural Village is a vibrant, mixed-use development that pays tribute to the historic birthplace of the City of Los Angeles in the form of cultural programming and facilities that celebrate LA’s diversity.

 Watry Design, Inc. was asked to provide parking solutions for the project to support residents, visitors and commercial use.
-Block A of the development will include 2 levels of subterranean parking, totaling approximately 242 stalls and block B will provide approximately 478 stalls above ground stalls on 5 levels.
-Bicycle parking is also being incorporated into the design.
+Block A of the development includes 2 levels of subterranean parking, totaling approximately 242 stalls and block B provides approximately 478 stalls above ground stalls on 5 levels.
+Bicycle parking was also incorporated into the design.

 - Design Architect: Johnson Fain

 - Contractor: Morley Builders

 - Project Status: Completed 2019